-The registers BCH_TSDP_BC1/2 (see above) select the IOM-2 timeslots for B-channel controller access.
-For the B-channel controller two 8-bit timeslots can be selected (position and direction).
+The registers BCHA_TSDP_BC1/2 and BCHB_TSDP_BC1/2 (see above) select the IOM-2 timeslots for B-channel controller access.
+For each of the B-channel controllers (BCHA, BCHB) two 8-bit timeslots can be selected (position and direction).

-This register BCH_CR is used to select the position (CS2-0) and direction (DPS_D) of the 2-bit timeslot for the B-channel controller, and each of the three selected timeslots (2 x 8-bit and 2-bit) is individually enabled/disabled (EN_BC1, EN_BC2, EN_D).
+This register BCHx_CR is used to select the position (CS2-0) and direction (DPS_D) of the 2-bit timeslot for each of the two B-channel controllers, and each of the three selected timeslots (2 x 8-bit and 2-bit) is individually enabled/disabled (EN_BC1, EN_BC2, EN_D).